Sex-Sexuality Community

 PATRICIA BLOOM, MD: But especially talking about sexual activity, I think what is interesting is that people don't even conceive of people over the age of 80 being sexually active.
 But I think you would agree, surveys show that actually the majority of people over the age of 65 are still sexually active.
 And even when you get into the 80 and above, still about a quarter to a third of elderly, even women and men, have sexual activity.
 And that's something that people generally don't think about or wouldn't believe is true.

 MARK POCHAPIN, MD: Right.
 It's actually, certainly not a topic that you hear much about.
-It's not a focus in either medical schools or in curriculum, and it's something that seems to be appropriate, given the fact that there are plenty of people who are sexually active who are considered elderly.
+It's not a focus in either medical schools or in the curriculum, and it's something that seems to be appropriate, given the fact that there are plenty of people who are sexually active who are considered elderly.

 DAGMAR O'CONNOR, PhD: I treat quite a few couples who are in their eighties, and it's a surprise.
 They would never dare to tell their grandchildren or their children that they could sneak away and see a sex therapist.

 MARK POCHAPIN, MD: Let's start with the physical changes.
-Obviously as someone gets older, there are physical changes that occur in their body.
+Obviously, as someone gets older, there are physical changes that occur in their body.
 David, what is occurring in a woman from a medical perspective that might make sexual activity different?

 DAVID KAUFMAN, MD: I think what comes to mind first is, along with menopause and the changes that accompany menopause, there's a decrease in the ability of women to lubricate as they get older, and that certainly impacts on their ability to enjoy sex, and perhaps participate in sex because of their lack of enjoyment.